manasakani/manasakani.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a PhD Candidate in the [Computational Nanoelectronics group](https://nano-tcad.ee.ethz.ch/) at ETH Zurich, advised by [Prof. Mathieu Luisier](https://ee.ethz.ch/the-department/faculty/professors/person-detail.ODA5MjM=.TGlzdC80MTEsMTA1ODA0MjU5.html).
-My research interests lie at at the intersection of three fields:
+My research interests lie at at the intersection of:

 *  ***Ab initio* and atomistic semiconductor device modeling** - developing custom simulation tools to capture the operating physics of emerging semiconductor devices